-Summary of nomination form Assessment by Broads Authority Will the green space endure beyond 2036?
-The playing field is owned by Geldeston Poors Allotment Trust and is rented from the Trust by the Parish Council on a 21 year lease, renewed in about 2006.
-This is due to expire around 2027.
-Given that the PC has developed the land into a publicly accessible multifunction green space (the GREEN project) since 2010, it's highly likely that the lease will be renewed.
-Parish Council's assessment seems reasonable.
-Sites are outside of the development boundary.
-How far is the green space from the community it serves?
-They are within our village boundary.
-There is a scattering of houses very nearby.
-Agreed.
+Summary of nomination form Assessment by Broads Authority The playing field is owned by Geldeston Parish Council's assessment Poors Allotment Trust and is rented from seems reasonable.
+Sites are the Trust by the Parish Council on a 21 year outside of the development Will the green lease, renewed in about 2006.
+This is due to boundary. space endure expire around 2027.
+Given that the PC has beyond 2036? developed the land into a publicly accessible multifunction green space (the GREEN project) since 2010, it's highly likely that the lease will be renewed.
+How far is the They are within our village boundary.
+There Agreed. green space from is a scattering of houses very nearby.
+7.6.000. the community it 6 , , serves?
 Is the green space local in character?
 The playing field now has significant value as a multifunction green space and is also suitable for dog walkers.
 As the trees and hedges develop it will be an increasingly important habitat for wildlife.
 The playing field was used for football etc by local people prior to the development of the GREEN project which was considered better to serve the needs of local people.
 At the inception of the GREEN project in 2010, it was a bare field largely inhabited by rabbits.
 Using grant money (c £10K) provided by the Broads Authority SDF and WREN, a fence was installed to deter rabbits.
 A small orchard was planted and a space created for allotments.
 Hedges were renewed with native trees and new hedges planted (approx 1000 plants in all).
 A short video presentation was created to mark the work in 2012.
 The area has an open space for other recreational purposes if required in future.
-Currently the grass is allowed to grow long before annual cutting to benefit wildlife.
-Agreed.
+Currently the grass is allowed to grow long before annual cutting Agreed.
 See photos taken from site visit.
-Who/why is the The playing field now has significant value as Parish Council's assessment
+Mho /why io the to benefit wildlife.
+Parish Council's assessment Who/why is the The playing field now has significant value as Parish Council's assessment